-Here's what I learned after an eventful week in the Big 12:
+Here's what I saw on an eventful week of football across the Big 12.